tagion/tagion/docs/gov/glossary/index.md

 ## Governance

 At its root, the term "governance" comes from the Greek word kybernan, meaning to steer or guide.
 In the context of a decentralized network like Tagion, governance refers to the system and processes through which decisions are made, rules are set, and changes are implemented.
 It encompasses both [on-chain](#on-chain) processes—such as voting and proposal submission—and informal practices, including open discussions and deliberation on proposals.

+## HiBON

+HiBON, which is short for Hash-invariant Binary Object Notation, is a compact data format used in the Tagion network to store and exchange information.
+HiBON ensures that the same piece of data always looks the same at the binary level, so it always produces the same hash.
+Unlike formats like JSON, which can vary depending on how they are written, HiBON has a fixed structure and order, making it ideal for cryptographic systems.
+All details can be foud on our dedicated documentation site [hibon.org](https://www.hibon.or).

 ## Hashgraph